kenatiod/MUT/Understanding Machine Understanding.md

 At the heart of the quest to develop a robust test of machine understanding lies a fundamental distinction between two cognitive capacities - the ability to retrieve and recite information (knowledge) and the ability to grasp deeper meanings, make inferences, and apply insights flexibly (understanding).

 Knowledge, in its simplest form, refers to a collection of facts, data points, or propositions that an entity has acquired through learning or experience.
-To have knowledge about something is to mentally represent and be able to recall specific pieces of information pertaining to that subject.
+To have knowledge about something is to mentally represent and be able to recall specific pieces of information pertaining to that subject (Bloom 1956).

 Understanding, on the other hand, involves more than just possessing information.
-It requires making sense of that information - recognizing relationships, grasping underlying principles and mechanisms, and developing a coherent mental model or representation that allows for reasoning, explanation, and generalization.
+It requires making sense of that information - recognizing relationships, grasping underlying principles and mechanisms, and developing a coherent mental model or representation that allows for reasoning, explanation, and generalization (Nickerson 1985) (Kintsch 1988).

 A dictionary definition illustrates this well: Knowledge is "facts, information, and skills acquired through experience or education."
 Understanding is "the ability to comprehend; to have mastered."

 (For a more in-depth exploration of theories about the nature of understanding from cognitive science and philosophy of mind, see Appendix A4.)
 ### 3.2 -- Limitations of knowledge-focused AI benchmarks

 Many existing benchmarks for evaluating artificial intelligence systems focus primarily on assessing the breadth and accuracy of their knowledge retrieval capabilities.
-Question-answering datasets, for example, test an AI system's ability to locate and output factual information in response to queries.
+Question-answering datasets, for example, test an AI system's ability to locate and output factual information in response to queries (Marcus 2018).

-While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding close, or on par with, human cognition.
+While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding close, or on par with, human cognition (Lake 2017).

 As the philosophical perspectives explored in Chapter 2 highlighted, understanding involves more than just information lookup.
-It requires the ability to make insightful inferences, to uncover explanatory models, to apply knowledge creatively to novel situations, and to engage in contextual, flexible reasoning.
+It requires the ability to make insightful inferences, to uncover explanatory models, to apply knowledge creatively to novel situations, and to engage in contextual, flexible reasoning (Davis 2015) (Bender 2020).

 #### 3.2.1 -- Taking a step